What Are Internships & Intern Jobs? A Complete Guide

 Whether interns get paid depends on the industry and type of internship.

-- Paid internships, common in fields like business and engineering, offer compensation while gaining experience.
+• Paid internships, common in fields like business and engineering, offer compensation while gaining experience.

-- Unpaid internships, often in non-profits or research, focus more on learning than financial reward or where the apprenticeship is accredited (i.e. part of your degree).
+• Unpaid internships, often in non-profits or research, focus more on learning than financial reward or where the apprenticeship is accredited (i.e. part of your degree).

 Paid and unpaid internships depend on a few factors, the country where the traineeship is taking place and whether it is a curricular internship (accredited, part of your degree or whilst you are enrolled at university) or a extra-curricular or graduate internships.

-While unpaid internships don’t offer immediate pay, they can still be worth it—especially if they’re with a company you’d love to work for or in an industry you’re passionate about.
+Yes, they can still be worth it—especially if they’re with a company you’d love to work for or in an industry you’re passionate about.

-Warren Buffett actually did an unpaid internship for Benjamin Graham, just so that he could learn the core foundations of investing.
+Warren Buffett did an unpaid internship for Benjamin Graham, just so that he could learn the core foundations of investing.

-Before taking on an unpaid internship, think about the benefits there are for you and how you can make it work for you.
+Think about the benefits there are for you and how you can make it work for you.
 Remember that a win-win is always a great way to be thinking about these issues.

 Equally, perhaps look to have bonus payments in your contract for hitting certain milestones, this will put both you and the employer at ease and align commercial goals.
 The skills, connections, and experience gained can lead to future job opportunities and long-term career growth.